2wunder/currency-data-challenge/README.md

 https://currencylayer.com (you'll have to sign up for a free account) ​
 ## Goals
-- Define the table structure
+1. Define an appropriate table structure
-- Provide a Ruby script that fetches the data and stores it in the table
+2. Provide a Ruby script that fetches the data and stores it in the table
-- Build a simple Website, which allows to input currency values and translate them accordingly.
+3. Build a simple Website, which allows us to input currency values and translate them accordingly
+4. Make sure we have the most recent rates every morning at 8:00 CET
+5. When selecting rates, show a graph with the daily rates of the last weeks (add appropriate seed data to make it work)
+6.
 ​
 ## Constraints
 - Use `money-currencylayer-bank` gem